Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Why Now Is The Right Time To Invest In Revenue Diversification

-Economic Downturn May Hurt Traditional Revenue Sources
+2. Economic Worries May Hurt Traditional Revenue Sources

 Many consumers are already thinking about cutting back on their spending.
-The NRG study found that 28% of consumers plan to decrease their subscriptions in the next six months.
+A National Research Group study found that 28% of consumers plan to decrease their subscriptions in the next six months.
 While the NRG report is focused on digital media subscriptions like Netflix, consumer cost-cutting measures may spread to publishers.

 In addition to consumers, advertiser spending is expected to decline in several categories next year.
 MarketingProfs points out that advertising spending is forecasted to decline in automation, financial services, alcoholic drinks, and tourism in 2023.
-At the same time, overall advertising sales are still expected to grow in the US by 5.9%, according to Variety.
-While this number isn’t as large as the original forecast of 6.4%, it’s still growth.

 Many publishers are struggling to earn attention from these growing groups.
 The American Press Institute (API) found that one-third (31%) of Gen Z never check local news outlets, and 33% never check national news outlets.
-Further, Americans ages 16-40 overwhelmingly rely on social media to discover news.
-This suggests that engagement and loyalty to social media platforms may be higher than traditional news outlets, or it could suggest that social media platforms simply offer the interactivity and community that younger generations expect...
+Further, Americans aged 16-40 overwhelmingly rely on social media to discover news.
+This suggests that engagement and loyalty to social media platforms may be higher than traditional news outlets, or it could suggest that social media platforms simply offer the interactivity and community that younger generations expect.

 The New York Times

-In the past few years, the New York Times has transformed itself into a digital media success story.
-The news organization has pursued several revenue diversification strategies to succeed and is reporting that it already surpassed its 2025 goal of 10M subscribers and total revenue of greater than $2B.
+The New York Times has transformed itself into a digital media success story in the past few years.
+The news organization has pursued several revenue diversification strategies to succeed and is reporting that it has already surpassed its 2025 goal of 10M subscribers and total revenue greater than $2 billion.
+As of 2022, 80% of the company’s 10.98 million subscribers were digital-only.

 • The Athletic.
 The New York Times acquired this sports-focused publisher in 2022, which had 1.2 million at the end of 2021.
+The sports-focused publication covers over 200 clubs and teams as of 2022.

 • Wordle.
 In 2022, the New York Times acquired Wordle, a word puzzle game website, for at least $1 million.
-Wordle, which launched in October 2021, had over a million users by January 20202, according to The Street
+Wordle, which launched in October 2021, had over a million users by January 20202, according to The Street.

 • Audm.
 In March 2020, the New York Times acquired Audm, an app that offers long-form reporting and stories in audio format.